joelparkerhenderson/inclusive-language/doc/questions-and-answers.md

 </blockquote>

-## What are good introductions to inclusive language and psychological safety?
+## What are introductions to inclusive language, gender bias, and psychological safety?

 * Introductions by The United Nations in [Arabic](https://www.un.org/ar/gender-inclusive-language/),